-What do the movies like Dangerous Minds, Hardball, and The Freedom Writers all have in common?
+What do movies like Dangerous Minds, Hardball, and The Freedom Writers all have in common?
 They’re all movies detailing a well-meaning white person coming into the ‘hood’ to save all of the little black and brown children from themselves and the wayward people in the community.

 White Staff, Black and Brown Clients

 At first, I thought it was because I went to an elite private institute for my social work graduate degree that there was a racial imbalance in just my class.
-Many of the students were white, ranging from working-class backgrounds to the 1% also; a majority of my classmates were women.
+Many of the students were white, ranging from working-class backgrounds to the 1% also; most of my classmates were women.
 (But that will be addressed a little bit later on in this article).
-I for sure thought that when I went into the field and became a street-level bureaucrat, many of the people serving the people on the ground would be reflective of the communities they served.
+I sure thought that when I went into the field and became a street-level bureaucrat, many of the people serving the people on the ground would be reflective of the communities they served.

 That assumption couldn’t have been farther from the truth.
-The State of Diversity in the Nonprofit Sector states that 30% of U.S workforce are people of color.
+The State of Diversity in the Nonprofit Sector states that 30% of the U.S workforce are people of color.
 When you peer into the nonprofit and social service sector, they have always served historically underprivileged communities.
-But only 18% of staff in nonprofits was classified as people of color, and 22% at foundations.
+But only 18% of staff in nonprofits were classified as people of color, and 22% at foundations.

 An anonymous source on Glassdoor.com stated this about the said organization: “Lack of diversity in senior management, lack of interest in having diversity on staff mirror diversity of students or population served.
 A tendency for self-congratulation and belief that building the program is ‘saving’ young people instead of empowering them.”
-This was 100% accurate in my personal opinion.
+This was 100% accurate, in my personal opinion.

 I was unceremoniously relieved of the teaching position and put back into the community outreach role.
 (I mentioned that story in a previous post.)
 A colleague and dear friend of mine in a more senior position informed me that a couple of my white colleagues didn’t want to go out to black and Latino neighborhoods to do outreach and actually recruit potential clients for the program.
-This wasn’t surprising because during my time at Chicago Public Schools Central Office, during the historic teacher’s strike 2012, there were whispers of white central office employees complaining about not feeling safe when we had to go to the schools and mainly babysit the students during the two-week-long teacher’s strike.
+This wasn’t surprising because during my time at Chicago Public Schools Central Office, during the historic teacher’s strike in 2012, there were whispers of white central office employees complaining about not feeling safe when we had to go to the schools and mainly babysit the students during the two-week-long teacher’s strike.

-Unfortunately, it seems that many of my liberal white and some of my colleagues of color both in the education and non-profit sector fail to realize what happens in a setting where there is a massive disconnect between staff and clients.
+Unfortunately, many of my liberal white and some of my colleagues of color both in the education and nonprofit sectors, fail to realize what happens in a setting where there is a massive disconnect between staff and clients.
 This is definitely true when it comes to class and race.
 These students and clients, in many instances, shared with me their feelings about staff members they didn’t connect with; they felt staff members didn’t indeed view them as equals.
 At CPS high school, as a social work intern, I had several students disclose to me that staff and teachers set low expectations for them and didn’t expect them to succeed in life.
-When I moved into the educational development program, several adult clients shared their similar sentiments with me.
+When I moved into the educational development program, several adult clients shared similar sentiments with me.
 I was highly impressed with the self-awareness displayed by so many young people I encountered over my years in the field.

-My friend who’s a Latino community organizer and fellow social worker, Ulysses Diaz, put it like this about whites in the Midwest: “White people feel more comfortable with us Latinos here in Chicago because we’re lighter skinned thus closer to white than black folks.”
+My friend, who’s a Latino community organizer and fellow social worker, Ulysses Diaz, put it like this about whites in the Midwest: “White people feel more comfortable with us Latinos here in Chicago because we’re lighter-skinned thus closer to white than black folks.”

 What can we do to change things?

 Communities need to demand changes in their schools and social service organizations that serve them.
 Demand that they hire and recruit people who reflect the community.
-I saw on the ground firsthand how people in the communities of Chicago have made positive changes in their respective neighborhoods.
+I saw firsthand how people in the communities of Chicago have made positive changes in their respective neighborhoods.
 Like the Chicano families coming together in the Pilsen neighborhood preventing the City of Chicago from closing the community’s library.
-Or the excellent work was done by the violence interrupters Ameena Matthews, Cobe Williams and Eddie Bocanegra in Humboldt Park and Englewood neighborhoods.
+Or the excellent work was done by the violence interrupters Ameena Matthews, Cobe Williams, and Eddie Bocanegra in Humboldt Park and Englewood neighborhoods.

 Instead, the current trend is for local and state governments to continually attack teachers and the teachers union.

-The current trend shows that unlike the movies, the so-called white savior has failed us time and time again.
-No wonder so many of the street and book smart clients I served in Chicago saw schools and social services organizations as no more than petty social pacifiers to their communities.
+The current trend shows that, unlike the movies, the so-called white savior has failed us time and time again.
+No wonder, so many of the street and book intelligent clients I served in Chicago saw schools and social services organizations as no more than petty social pacifiers to their communities.
 We fail to solve our most significant challenges because of the lack of diverse voices and perspectives.
 Instead, we are stuck with a class of bourgeois white people who think they know what’s best for the communities they serve but at the same time despise the people who live in those communities.
 They only act as barriers to authentic and meaningful change and educational enlightenment of the most forgotten about a group of people in America.